PrefectHQ/prefect/docs/core/advanced_tutorials/using-results.md

 ## Specifying a location for mapped or looped tasks

-Mapped or looped tasks require special consideration when it comes to their result location, as they may run many times and each of their results should be stored separately.
+Mapped or looped tasks require special consideration when it comes to their result location, as they may run many times and each of their results can be stored separately.

+### Mapping

+When configuring results for a mapped pipeline, if you choose to configure the location it is required that you include `{filename}` as in your result location / target template.
+When your task runs you will notice that two files will be written: one where `filename=inputs` and one where `filename=outputs`.
+In non-mapped pipelines the output of the upstream task is identical to the input of the downstream task, so this distinction is unnecessary; the input to a _mapped_ task, on the other hand, is an manipulated version of the upstream output - in particular, it represents a single element indexed from the upstream's returned list-like object.
+Consequently, Prefect stores the mapped input individually to avoid having to read in the entire list in the event of a retry / recovery from a failure.

+As a matter of clarity it is highly recommended that you use `{map_index}` in your location template as well to avoid duplicate writes to the same location.

+### Looping

+Assuming you have [configured your Flow to run with persistence](#setting-up-to-handle-results), each iteration of your looped task will write to your configured `Result` location.
+When using Prefect defaults this means that each iteration will produce a new file with a different timestamp and UUID.

+If instead you provide a custom location, you'll need to decide whether you want each loop iteration to result in a new filename or whether you are comfortable with each iteration overwriting the previous one.
+If you prefer to keep the results separate, note that Prefect provides `task_loop_count` in Prefect context so the simplest solution is to use `{task_loop_count}` in your templated location.

 ## Running a flow with `PrefectResult`